Starias22/Big-Data-News-Recommender/README.md

    - Start the producers:

+Move to the producers folder and start the producers

+a.
+Start Google news produder
      ```sh
-     python3 producers/news_producer.py
+     python3 google_news_producer.py
      ```

-   - Start the consumers:
+b.
+Start News API producer
      ```sh
+     python3 news_api_producer.py
+     ```

+   - Start the  raw news consumer:
+ Move to the consumer folder and start the raw news consumer.

+     ```sh
      python3 consumers/news_consumer.py
      ```

+     You can use <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop it.

-   - Start the stream processors:
+   - Start the stream processor:

+ Move to the stream processor folder and start the spark news stream processor.
      ```sh
-     python3 stream_processors/recommender.py
+     python3 spark_stream_processor.py
      ```

-   Adjust the script paths based on your project's structure and scripts.

 ## Contributing